mabyko/.github/profile/README.md

 ## About the Name

-`mabyko` comes from “made by korean.”
+`mabyko` comes from “made by koreans.”
 It reflects where we started, not a boundary around who can join or use what we build.

 ## Links